c0rp-aubakirov/unity-launcher-toggle/README.md

 If you want to hide unity launcher while using some applications, and always show while using others this script is for you.

+## Requiremens

+Works on Ubuntu 14.04.
+Should also work on Ubuntu 12.10 or higher

+`xdotool` must be intstalled

+    $ sudo apt-get install xdotool

 ## Installation

 [Download](https://github.com/c0rp-aubakirov/unity-launcher-toggle/archive/master.zip) or clone repository  to your home directory, in my case it is `/home/c0rp`.